devfemibadmus/ebrc-php/README.md

 ## Features

 1. **Paystack Integration on PHP**
-   - Securely handle payments with Paystack integration.
+   - Securely handle payments with Paystack integration.(This has been removed in the latest update)

-2. **Google Ads Serving**
-   - Monetize the app with Google Ads, providing additional revenue streams.

 3. **Account and Task Management**
    - Efficiently manage user accounts and tasks within the app.